kz-sher/ez_social/README.md

 # Ez Social
-This mini project is built on top of MERN knowledge, which are MongoDB(M), Express(E), ReactJS(R) and NodeJS(N).
+This single page app(SPA) project is built on top of MERN knowledge , which are MongoDB(M), Express(E), ReactJS(R) and NodeJS(N).
 The goal of building this is to achieve the following three IT techniques that you would probably notice and have seen in a lot of web apps and/or mobile apps.

 1. Hot Reloading
 2. Ajax Form Validation